alexsand-r/alexsand-r/README.md

-Hi 👋 My name is Alexander, and I have a passion for programming.
+Hi 👋 My name is Oleksandr, and I have a passion for programming.
 =================================================================

 I'm currently learning JavaScript and React.js, with a strong interest in front-end development. 🚀 Exploring new technologies and working on my first projects. 🎨 I also have experience working with vector graphics in Adobe Illustrator and Photoshop. 📚 Always eager to learn and improve my skills in both coding and design.
 Feel free to check out my repositories and connect with me!